 - Peter Wilkinson became Non-Executive Director on 30 September 2016, having previously served as Non-Executive Chairman since his appointment to the Board on 24 November 2006.
-Peter is currently Chief Executive of InTechnology plc.
 Peter was formerly Chairman of Sports Internet Group plc which was sold to BSkyB plc for £301 million in May 2000.
 He also founded the free ISP model Freeserve, the internet access service which was launched by Dixons Group plc. - Jeremy Fenn became Executive Chairman on 30 September 2016, having previously served as Chief Executive Officer and acting Finance Director since his appointment to the Board on 24 November 2006.
 Jeremy is a qualified chartered accountant and was formerly Chief Executive of Sports Internet Group plc.
 Following the sale of that business he remained as a Director of Skysports.com until December 2003.
-Prior to this he was Managing Director of Leeds United Football Club from 1996 to 1999. - Avi Tooba was appointed as Chief Executive Officer on 30 September 2016.
-Avi was previously the senior Director of engineering at Motorola Solutions overseeing engineering and some 500 engineers at the Israel Design Centre.
-He managed the Public Safety LTE subscriber devices, TETRA subscribers (European standards) and P25 devices and infrastructure (US standards).
-Prior to that, he was Director of engineering at Motorola Networks which was later sold to Nokia for an estimated US\$1 billion. - Jonathan Freeland was appointed to the Board as an independent non-executive Director on 9 February 2018.
+Prior to this he was Managing Director of Leeds United Football Club from 1996 to 1999. - Luke Wilkinson was appointed as Chief Operating Officer on 19 June 2024.
+Luke joined the Company in January 2023 as Head of Business Development.
+Prior to joining Mobile Tornado, Luke founded Storm Intelligent Communications Limited ("Storm") in 2020.
+Storm is a UK based non-exclusive reseller of Mobile Tornado's solutions. - Marcus Emptage was appointed as Finance Director on 19 June 2024.
+Marcus joined the Company in October 2006 as Group Financial Controller and is a qualified chartered management accountant. - Jonathan Freeland was appointed to the Board as an independent non-executive Director on 9 February 2018.
 Jonathan has 20 years' experience in financial services across wealth and investment banking, private equity and commercial lending.
 He was a Partner at Venn Partners LLP, the specialist private credit investment manager, from 2011-2015.
 He is currently CEO of Waveney Capital Management Ltd a credit focussed investment business he founded in 2016.